New Team Partner for Clipper 2023-24 Race initiates funded programme for young people affected by lockdown

 Our Isles and Oceans, will create funded programmes for young people affected by the pandemic and lockdown.
 The first stage of the initiative launches today and is calling for 18 to 35 year olds from across the UK to apply to a sailing programme aimed at developing self-confidence and self-esteem.

-Over the past 15 months, lockdown has had a negative impact on the age group’s education and employment opportunities over the last 15 months.
+Over the past 15 months, lockdown has had a negative impact on the age group’s education and employment opportunities.

 The charity Young Minds ran surveys* earlier this year and found that 67% of young people believe that the pandemic will have a long-term negative effect on their mental health.
 Our Isles and Oceans aims to provide positive experiences for these young people.